Program OverviewPrinter Friendly

 Interested in becoming a teacher?

 Centennial College and York University have partnered to offer a concurrent Bachelor of Education program.
-This is a unique pathway to receive two degrees in six years, a four-year bachelor degree in Applied Information Sciences and a Bachelor of Education in Technological Education.
+This is a unique pathway to receive two degrees in six years, a four-year bachelor degree in Information Technology and a Bachelor of Education in Technological Education.
 Upon certification, you will be qualified to teach computer technology in the intermediate/senior (Grades 7-12) division.

 This is an excellent opportunity to expand your employment opportunities and marketability, as there is currently a need in Ontario for qualified technology secondary school teachers.
 As well, opportunities exist for teaching across Canada and internationally, and many companies like to hire trainers who have a teaching degree.